Last year, I decided to publicly share my goals for the first time. You can read that post here if you’d like.

 Last year, I worked hard on not caring about what people think of me, and this is one of my few remaining hangups I can work on.
 I’ll be spending a month in Oaxaca at the start of the year, then potentially moving to Spain a few months later, so there’s no excuse.

 Check!
-I totally achieved this while I was in Oaxaca, and I’m there with my Portuguese, too.
+I totally achieved this while I was in Oaxaca.
 I nailed it in my original description: it’s all about getting over yourself and stopping caring what other people think.
 Once I vaulted that barrier, I was more than happy to mangle a foreign language in front of anyone.

 Write Another Book